Cyconi/LC-Mods-Library/README.md

 Adds more functionality to the player camera</br >
 Fully compatible with BepinEx and MelonLoader</br >
-Place the DLL file into BepinEx plugins folder or MelonLoader mods folder</br >
+Place DLL file into BepinEx plugins folder or MelonLoader mods folder</br >
 Currently updated for v45 of Lethal Company</br >
     - Cyconi

 ## Features
 * FOV adjustments